History and Geography

 3. A progression document which shows clear criteria for depth of understanding through our outcomes.

-5. An assessment system which tracks children’s progress towards achieving depth of learning in the milestones.
+5. An assessment system which tracks children’s progress towards achieving depth of learning in objectives.

 Implementation